clumio-code/terraform-provider-clumio/docs/resources/protection_group.md

 - `bucket_rule` (String) Describes the possible conditions for a bucket to be  automatically added to a protection group.
 For example: {"aws_tag":{"$eq":{"key":"Environment", "value":"Prod"}}}
 - `description` (String) Brief description to denote details of the protection group.
 - `object_filter` (Block Set) (see [below for nested schema](#nestedblock--object_filter))
-- `organizational_unit_id` (String, Deprecated) Identifier of the Clumio organizational unit associated with the protection group.
-If not provided, the protection group will be associated with the default organizational unit associated with the credentials used to create the protection group.

 ### Read-Only